seandinwiddie/sdin.dev/coaching/outreach_sequences.md

     Hi Bill,

-    Manual processes and rigid off-the-shelf software often create bottlenecks for shops like Hardy Machine, limiting growth and efficiency.
+    I noticed Hardy Machine's impressive focus on precision components for medical, aerospace, and fluid control applications—areas where quality documentation and process consistency are just as critical as the machining itself.

-    I help businesses like yours by developing custom solutions that deliver measurable results.
-For example, I built tailored software for Compliance Associates that eliminated 32.5 hours of manual documentation work each week, improving their team's productivity by 41.9% in just over a month.
+    As someone who works closely with precision manufacturing presidents, I've seen how manual processes and disconnected systems create particular challenges in regulated industries like medical and aerospace.
+Documentation errors aren't just inefficient—they can impact compliance and customer confidence.

-    With custom automation, Hardy Machine could see:
+    I help companies like yours get measurable improvements in both efficiency and compliance.
+For example, I built custom software for Compliance Associates that saved 32.5 hours of documentation work weekly while eliminating data entry errors that previously required rework.

-    • Faster quoting and response times
+    With your multi-industry focus at Hardy Machine, you can benefit from:
-    • Fewer manual entry errors and better traceability
+    • Faster quoting for complex RFQs with configurable pricing rules
-    • Real-time inventory visibility
+    • Automated quality documentation that meets industry-specific requirements

-    If you're concerned about disruption or complexity, we can discuss these in a free, 20-minute strategy call.
-I'll share a few automation ideas specific to your operation.
+    • Real-time production tracking that connects to your existing equipment

-    Reply to this email or text me at 530-638-3238 to set up a time.
+    If you're looking to reduce manual documentation while maintaining your high quality standards, let's talk.
+Get your free strategy call now—just reply to this email or text me at 530-638-3238 to set up a time.

     Thank you for your time!